SSRISANTOSHI/GDSC-Competitive-Programming-Code-/README.md

   The programming code targets the audience who are at the begginer level of the python programming language and this code could help them solve the programming questions.

-  The key feature of the project is that the programming code is user friendly since the language used in the entire code is python.
+  The key feature is that the programming code is user friendly since the language used in the entire code is python.